rica142003/Computer-Optimization-Projects/SSD Performance Profiling/readme.md

 Four jobs were defined to represent the required ratios, 100% reads, 100% writes, 70/30, and 50/50, each separated by `stonewall` and isolated with `new_group` to prevent statistical merging across runs.
 Latency percentiles (p50, p95, p99) were recorded alongside throughput, enabling dual-axis plots that directly reflect the trade-offs between read dominance and write dominance.
 This structure guarantees complete coverage of the required mixes, isolates the read/write ratio as the only swept parameter, and produces coherent, reproducible output suitable for joint analysis of throughput and latency.

+## Queue-Depth/Parallelism Sweep

+The queue-depth and parallelism experiments were implemented using a combination of fio job files and a wrapper bash script to ensure systematic coverage and reproducibility.
+The fio job file fixed the workload to 4 KiB random I/O on the raw block device with direct I/O enabled, bypassing the page cache, and varied only the queue depth (iodepth=1→128) to isolate the effect of concurrency.
+Each queue-depth setting was encoded as a separate section separated by stonewall and new_group directives so that fio executed them sequentially and reported results independently.

+The bash script automated execution of these sections across multiple trials, naming log files consistently and storing outputs in a structured directory, thereby enabling statistical averaging and the addition of error bars.
+Together, this design ensures ≥5 queue-depth points are collected in a coherent sweep, provides throughput and latency from the same runs for a single trade-off curve, and supplies the data needed to identify the knee of the curve via Little’s Law, quantify performance as a percentage of peak interface bandwidth, and analyze tail-latency behavior near saturation.

 # Results

 ## Zero-queue baselines